-- Take an over-the-counter (OTC) pain reliever to dull the ache, but don't place aspirin or another painkiller directly against your gums because it may burn your gum tissue.
+- Consider taking an over-the-counter (OTC) pain reliever to dull the ache, but don't place aspirin or another painkiller directly against your gums because it may burn your gum tissue.

 - If the toothache is caused by trauma to the tooth, apply a cold compress to the outside of your cheek.

 Use caution with products containing benzocaine

 Previous advice included sparingly applying an OTC antiseptic containing benzocaine directly to the irritated tooth and gum for temporary relief.
-But benzocaine has been linked to a rare but serious, sometimes deadly, condition called methemoglobinemia, which decreases the amount of oxygen that the blood can carry.
+But benzocaine has been linked to a rare and serious, sometimes deadly, condition called methemoglobinemia, which decreases the amount of oxygen that the blood can carry.
 So follow these guidelines:

-- Talk to your dentist or doctor about using an OTC antiseptic containing benzocaine.
+- Talk to your dentist or doctor before using an OTC antiseptic containing benzocaine.

 - Never use more than the recommended dose of benzocaine.